 Part 3.
-Certified Sourcing Label
+Creating a Certified Sourcing Claim

 3.1 Primary producers are manufacturing units that produce forest products (wood, paper, pulp, or composite products) and source 50% or more (by weight) of their wood-based raw materials directly from primary sources.
 They must account for 100% of their primary sources as coming from certified sourcing.

-If a primary producer sources from company-owned or company-controlled lands enrolled in the SFI program, those lands must be third-party certified to the SFI 2015-2019 Forest Management Standard.
+If a primary producer sources from company-owned or company-controlled lands enrolled in the SFI program, those lands must be third-party certified to the SFI 2022Forest Management Standard.

 3.2 Secondary producers are manufacturing units that produce forest products and source 50% or more (by weight) of their wood-based raw materials from secondary sources.
 They must account for at least two-thirds (⅔) (by weight) of the wood or wood fiber in the product(s) or manufacturing unit as coming from certified sourcing.
 The other one-third (⅓) cannot come from controversial sources.